nnhjs/nnhjs/README.md

               ||     ||
 </pre>

 I am currently working as a Frontend Engineer for [Bot It AI](https://bot-it.ai/).
 I usually work with javascript and react.
-I love my life.
-I would like to contribute to community and sharing my knowleadge.
+I like to try everything.
 Nice to meet you 👋

 ### Check out my social medias: